adilkhatau/devsecops-trivy/README.md

     Cleanup --> Docker
 ```

-> This pipeline demonstrates a practical DevSecOps workflow where container images are continuously scanned for vulnerabilities before deployment, ensuring security is integrated early in the CI/CD lifecycle.
+> This pipeline demonstrates a practical DevSecOps workflow where container images are continuously scanned for vulnerabilities, helping surface security risks early in the CI/CD lifecycle.

 The `Jenkinsfile` is designed for efficiency and persistence:
 1.  **Environment Setup:** Initializes persistent cache directories (`/var/lib/jenkins/.trivy`) to optimize scan speeds.
-2.  **DB Management:** Automatically handles the first-time download and subsequent updates of the Trivy Vulnerability and Java Databases.
+2.  **DB Management:** Downloads and initializes the Trivy Vulnerability and Java databases, then reuses the local cache for faster subsequent scans.
-3.  **Dynamic Discovery:** Programmatically identifies all local Docker images using `docker images --format` to ensure no container goes unscanned.
+3.  **Dynamic Discovery:** Automatically detects all local Docker images using `docker images --format` to ensure no container goes unscanned.
 4.  **Security Gating:** Filters for `HIGH` and `CRITICAL` vulnerabilities to focus on actionable risks.
 5.  **Artifact Archiving:** Stores results directly in the Jenkins build history for compliance tracking.